lsst-sqre/kafka-aggregator/docs/userguide.rst

 ==========================

 .. note::
-  In practice kafka-aggregator expects that the source topics already exist in Kafka and that their Avro schemas are available from the Confluent Schema Registry.
+  In practice, kafka-aggregator expects that the source topics already exist in Kafka and that their Avro schemas are available from the Confluent Schema Registry.
 The instructions below are only necessary to run the kafka-aggregator example module.

 Using the kafka-aggregator example module you can initialize source topics in Kafka, and produce messages for those topics.

-With the default :ref:`configuration`, the following command initializes 10 source topics with 10 fields each.
+The following command initializes the source topics in ``example/aggregator-config.yaml`` using the default values in the ``ExampleConfiguration`` class.

 .. code-block:: bash